8 Sights in Jelenia Góra, Poland (with Map and Images)

 Jelenia Góra is a historic city in southwestern Poland, within the historical region of Lower Silesia.
 Jelenia Góra is situated in the Lower Silesian Voivodeship, close to the Karkonosze mountain range running along the Polish-Czech border – ski resorts such as Karpacz and Szklarska Poręba are situated 10 to 15 kilometres from the city.
 Jelenia Góra constitutes a separate urban gmina as well as being the seat of surrounding Karkonosze County.
 In 2021 the population of Jelenia Góra was 77,366.
 The area, including the oldest spa district of Cieplice Śląskie-Zdrój, is one of the most valued recreational and leisure spots in Poland.

-St. Adalbert's Church in Jelenia Góra – erected around 1500 in the late Gothic style, thoroughly restored in the years 1964-1970, at the turn of the eighties and nineties of the twentieth century a nave was added, which today is the main ritual part of the church.
-The furnishings of the old part of the church are Baroque: the main altar, the pulpit, the organ, wooden sculptures, oil paintings.
+Church of St. Adalbert in Jelenia Góra – erected around 1500 in the late Gothic style, thoroughly restored in the years 1964-1970, at the turn of the eighties and nineties of the twentieth century, a nave was added, which today is the main ritual part of the church.
+The furnishings of the old part of the church are Baroque: the main altar, pulpit, organs, wooden sculptures, oil canvases.
 Classicist sandstone baptismal font from the nineteenth century.
 Currently a Catholic parish.
 It is located in the Zabobrze district, at Stanisława Moniuszki Street.

 Wikipedia: Kościół św.
 Wojciecha w Jeleniej Górze (PL), Website, Facebook